Sunday, May 10, 2026

 Not grim seriousness.
 More like: “Look properly.
 This matters.”

-He gave permission to be spellbound by beetles, fungi, birds, oceans, fossils, migration, eggs, feathers, slime, teeth, survival strategies, and all the other things that children instinctively know are incredible until the adult world start asking them to be sensible.
+He gives us permission to be spellbound by beetles, fungi, birds, oceans, fossils, migration, eggs, feathers, slime, teeth, survival strategies, and all the other things that children instinctively know are incredible until the adult world starts asking them to be sensible.

-He made being a nature nerd feel less like a social liability and more like a moral position.
+He makes being a nature nerd feel less like a social liability and more like a moral position.
 Which, of course, it is.

 3. He helped generations care before they knew they were being educated